zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-data/add-data.md

 10. Click **Display Employees**, then click **Create Employee**.
 Add another employee, specifying the new department, and click **Save**.
 You'll notice there's no way to get back to the main-departments page from the main-employees page.
 Close the browser tab.

-## Task 2: Create an Action Chain to Navigate from the Employees Page to the Departments Page
+## Task 2: Create an action chain to navigate from the Employees page to the Departments page

 1. In the Web Apps pane, click **main-employees** under the hrwebapp and main nodes.
 If necessary, click **Reload page** ![Reload page icon](images/reload-icon.png) to display the new employee you created.
 2. In the Components palette, drag a **Button** component to the Toolbar, to the right of the Create Employee button.